mondaladi/AutoCutOffSystemforSolderingIron/README.md

 ---

 ## 🐞 Issues
-The system occasionally resets when the soldering iron is turned on via the relay.
-This occurs due to a sudden current surge when the soldering iron is connected as the load, causing brief voltage dips that reset the microcontroller.
+The **system occasionally resets when the soldering iron is turned on** via the relay.
+This occurs due to a sudden **current surge** when the soldering iron is connected as the load, causing brief voltage dips that **resets the microcontroller**.
 Notably, the system operates normally without any resets when the soldering iron is not connected as the load.

 #### ***Solutions:***
-- Use a Solid State Relay (SSR) with at least 2A load capacity, as SSRs are more stable, efficient, faster, and durable compared to mechanical relays.
+- Use a **Solid State Relay (SSR)** with at least 2A load capacity, as SSRs are more stable, efficient, faster, and durable compared to mechanical relays.

-- Upgrade the power supply to a 5V, 5W module to handle current surges more effectively than the standard 5V, 3W module.
+- Upgrade the power supply to a **5V, 5W module** to handle current surges more effectively than the standard 5V, 3W module.

-- Add a 100μF electrolytic capacitor across the power supply output terminals to smooth out voltage fluctuations and prevent microcontroller resets.
+- Add a **100μF electrolytic capacitor** across the power supply output terminals to smooth out voltage fluctuations and prevent microcontroller resets.

 ---

 ## 🌟 Future Improvements
-- Integrate an OLED display to replace the 16x2 LCD, offering a smaller footprint, higher contrast, and more display flexibility.
+- Integrate an **OLED display** to replace the 16x2 LCD, offering a smaller footprint, higher contrast, and more display flexibility.

-- Introduce an adjustable stand timer, allowing users to modify the soldering-in-stand timer (currently fixed at 5 minutes) through the encoder without changing the code.
+- Introduce an adjustable stand timer, allowing users to modify the **soldering iron-in-stand timer** (currently fixed at 5 minutes) through the encoder without changing the code.

 ---